yolanda93/information_retrieval_system/README.md

 For this system is created at least 3 different versions using different weights for building the vectors representing documents and queries.

-The program supplies an entry point to enable the user to launch queries to the system
+The program supplies an entry point to enable the user to launch queries to the system.

+Methods used to build the vectors:

+(1) Boolean Model

+(2) TF weights

+(3) TF-IDF weights

 ### Usage: